uchicago-2025-capp30122/30122-project-treehuggers/README.md

 uv run python green_spaces
 ```

-5) After reviewing the data is complete, you can run the following to visualize the data:
+5) After reviewing the data is complete, you can run the following to visualize the data.
+   Open the link that is generated, and that will take you to the interactive dashboard.

 ```
 uv run green_spaces/viz/dash_housing_capp.py